 The Metro Gold Line Eastside Extension later opens on November 15, 2009.

-More information can be found in the February 21, 2008 issue of MyMetro, the LACMTA employee news digest.
+More information can be found in the February 21, 2008 issue of MyMetro employee news digest.